FCOO/leaflet-polyline/README.md

         .setInteractiveOn();	//Set the polyline interactive on
         .setInteractiveOff();	//Set the polyline interactive off

+Internal methods called before and after the interactive is set on or off To be overwritten in descending classes

+        .beforeSetInteractive: function( on )
+        .afterSetInteractive : function( on )

 ## Copyright and License
 This plugin is licensed under the [MIT license](https://github.com/FCOO/leaflet-polyline/LICENSE).